 General US History 1 Credit Gr.
-11. 12 Course: 9453 deficial of flistory I CI CUIL 01.
-11, 12 Course.
-Jags
+11, 12 Course: 9453

 Investigate the social, political and economic ideas and movements that have shaped modern American society.
 Emphasis is on the 20th century, including topics such as social change, foreign policy and the development of the American culture and character.
 Per the IEP, the classroom teacher has the discretion to adapt the curriculum based on individual student needs.